lchandelier/korat/README.md

 - Create a clean delivery zip of your project

 ## Installation
+1. Install [Python 2.7] (https://www.python.org/downloads/release/python-2711/) and [compass] (http://compass-style.org/install/)
-1. Extract this package at the root of your project
+2. Extract this package at the root of your project
-2. Install Gulp globally with `npm install -g gulp` command
+3. Install Gulp globally with `npm install -g gulp` command
-3. Run the `npm install` command to install all required node modules
+4. Run the `npm install` command to install all required node modules
-4. Run `gulp` command.
+5. Run `gulp` command.
-5. Enjoy !
+6. Enjoy !

 ## Usage
 You have to edit the gulpfile to change the urlSync variable (L.51) and the other paths if you need to.